How to Play Omaha Poker – PLO Poker Rules and Strategy

 Omaha Poker Rules

-The basic rules are the same as Texas Hold’em, apart from the starting hands.
+The success of the game can be attributed, in part, to its rules.
+The basic Omaha poker rules are the same as Texas Hold’em, apart from the starting hands.
 Each player is dealt four cards, but you must use exactly two hole cards in your final five-card hand, as well as exactly three community cards.

 Whoever shows the strongest hand after betting is complete wins the pot.
 If two or more hands are equal in value, the chips will be shared proportionally.

-Of course, if you’re able to bet everyone else out of the pot, you can also win without needing to show your hand.
+Of course, if you’re able to bet everyone else out of the pot, you can also win without showing your hand.

 When you learn to play or how to deal poker, you know small and big blinds are posted by the two players to the left of the dealer button.
 These are compulsory bets designed to get the action flowing.
 The next player in line is said to be “under the gun”, and they start the game by raising, calling or folding.